andrmayo/pymarc/docs/source/index.rst

     for f in record.get_fields('650'):
         print(f)

-If you are new to MARC fields Understanding
-MARC (http://www.loc.gov/marc/umb/) is a pretty good primer, and the MARC 21 Formats (http://www.loc.gov/marc/marcdocz.html) page at the Library of Congress is a good reference once you understand the basics.
+If you are new to MARC fields, "Understanding MARC" (http://www.loc.gov/marc/umb/) is a pretty good primer, and the "MARC 21 Formats" (http://www.loc.gov/marc/marcdocz.html) page at the Library of Congress is a good reference once you understand the basics.

+**Note:** New in v5.0.0, `Subfield` is used to create subfields.
+Prior to v5, subfields were constructed as a list of strings, e.g., `[code, value, code, value]`.
+This has been changed to organize the subfields into a list of tuples, e.g., `[(code, value), (code, value)]`.
+The `Subfield` is implemented as a `NamedTuple` so that the tuples can be constructed as `Subfield(code=code, value=value)`.
+See the code below for an example of how this is used.

+The old style of creating subfields is no longer supported.
+Passing a list of strings to the `subfields` parameter for the `Field` constructor will raise a `ValueError`.

+For convenience, a class method is provided to convert the legacy list of strings into a list of `Subfield`s.
+An example of how to do this is given below.

 Writing
 ~~~~~~~